 Of course, not worrying about our past decisions is much easier said than done.
 It can be hard to ignore sunk costs, even if we logically understand that they should have no bearing on our current decisions.
 We all make decisions like any other human – which often means we make decisions illogically and irrationally.

 But simply ignoring sunk costs isn’t that simple either.
-Like most things we talk about here, life always seems to find a way to make things a bit more complicated.
+Like most things, life always seems to find a way to make things a bit more complicated.

 Sunk Costs And The Sunk Cost Fallacy Explained